SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 :kbd:`prepare` Sub-command
 ==========================

-The :command:`salishsea prepare` command sets up a run directory from which to execute the Salish Sea NEMO run described in the specifed run description, and IOM server definitions files::
+The :command:`prepare` sub-command sets up a run directory from which to execute the Salish Sea NEMO run described in the specifed run description, and IOM server definitions files::

   usage: salishsea prepare [-h] [--nemo3.4] [-q] DESC_FILE